Chris Sununu: Social

+On July 18, 2024, Sununu signed three bills limiting transgender rights.
+The first bill bans trans girls from girls sports in grades 5 to 12.
+The second bans gender-affirming genital surgeries for minors and the third requires teachers to allow parents to have their child opt out of instruction about "sexual orientation, gender, gender identity, or gender expression".
+Sununu vetoed a fourth bill that would have allowed businesses and government entities to discriminate against trans people.

-Sununu opposes legalizing recreational marijuana.
-In December 2018, he said he would "absolutely" veto legislation "regardless of what the language looks like."
-In 2022, Sununu reversed his opinion on the legalization of recreational marijuana during a conversation with the New England Council.
+Sununu has shifted his position on legalizing recreational marijuana.
+In 2018, he said it was "terrible" that the Democratic Party's platform supported legalization, and that he would "absolutely" veto legislation "regardless of what the language looks like".
+In 2022, he softened his stance, saying, "I think it's going to ultimately happen in New Hampshire", and that the best way to do it would be by selling it in state-run stores, as is done with alcohol.
+In 2023, he announced: "I stand ready to sign a legalization bill that puts the State of NH in the drivers seat, focusing on harm reduction—not profits."

 In 2020, Sununu joined Democrats in supporting permanent funding for conservation efforts in the U.S. and particularly in New Hampshire.

 Law enforcement reform

 After the murder of George Floyd, Sununu established the New Hampshire Commission on Law Enforcement Accountability, Community, and Transparency (LEACT).
 LEACT was created to examine police training and procedures and to report and investigate police misconduct and the relationship between law enforcement and New Hampshire communities.
-It comprises people from civil rights organizations, mental health organizations, the president of the Manchester NAACP, law enforcement representatives, the executive director of the New Hampshire Commission for Human Rights, the director of the New Hampshire Police Standards and Training council, and the New Hampshire Attorney General.

 In September 2020, LEACT submitted 50 recommendations to Sununu, ranging from the creation of an independent oversight commission to review allegations of police misconduct to the recommendation that all police officers in the state wear body cameras.
 Sununu endorsed all the recommendations, and said he would direct the New Hampshire State Police to comply with the recommendation to use body cameras.

-After the release of LEACT's initial recommendations, Sununu said, "As I have long said, New Hampshire has some of the best law enforcement in the country, but there is always room to improve, grow, and adapt."